-Most persons with SPN do not experience symptoms.
-Generally, SPN is detected as an incidental finding.
+Most persons with a SPN do not experience symptoms.
+Generally, a SPN is detected as an incidental finding.

 Approximately 20%-30% of all cases of lung cancer appear as SPNs on chest X-rays.
 Therefore, the goal of investigating an SPN is to differentiate a benign growth from a malignant growth as soon and as accurately as possible.